-Asbestos claims can be difficult.
-Howard Bonnett, Director at Corries reports on a recent claim where a man diagnosed with mesothelioma five days before his death was able to have a claim settled in his honour by his family.
+Asbestos claims can be difficult to make.
+Howard Bonnett of Corries reports on a recent claim where a man diagnosed with mesothelioma five days before his death was able to have a claim settled in his honour by his family.

 The late Mr F worked as a Gas Board fitter in the 1950’s.
 He then moved into other work and spent over 35 years abroad before returning to England three years before his death.

-In his last few months he suffered with poor health.
-His doctors could not get to the bottom of this until five days before his death when he was told he had mesothelioma.
+He suffered with poor health.
+His doctors could not get to the bottom of the cause until five days before his death when he was informed he had mesothelioma.
 His son lived 200 miles away.

-During a long telephone discussion between them the son took the time to talk to his father.
-He carefully took his father through his working life and, the work he had done.
-He found out how he had been exposed to asbestos.
-The late Mr F had denied any exposure to asbestos to his doctors as he had forgotten about his early work in the gas industry.
+During a long telephone discussion the son took the time to talk to his father about his diagnosis.
+He took his father through his working history and how he had been exposed to asbestos.
+Mr F had at first denied any exposure to asbestos to his doctors as he had forgotten about his early work in the gas industry.